ezrosent/frawk/README.md

 Build [without the `unstable`](https://github.com/ezrosent/frawk#building-using-stable) feature to build on stable.*

 You will need to [install Rust](https://rustup.rs/).
+If you have not updated rust in a while, run `rustup update nightly` (or `rustup update` if building using stable).
 If you would like to use the LLVM backend, you will need an installation of LLVM 12 on your machine:

 * See [this site](https://apt.llvm.org/) for installation instructions on some debian-based Linux distros.
   See also the comments on [this issue](https://github.com/ezrosent/frawk/issues/63) for docker files that